AliEmili/Traversy-Media-html-and-css/README.md

 # Web Development Practices
-- I started my journey of becoming a web developer, so I got  the impression that it can be so helpful to use github in order to manage my exercises.
+I started my journey of becoming a web developer, so I got  the impression that it can be so helpful to use github in order to manage my exercises.
 All the codes are learnt from a youtube channel called 'Traversy Media'
 <br/><br/>
-First Project : it's responsive page I designed using HTML & Css.
+- First Project : A simple page using HTML & Css.
 <br/><br/>
-Second Project : it's a responsive page with some pictures and the theme is parallax so when you scroll the images you can se different parts of them using HTML & CSS
+- Second Project : A page with some pictures and the theme is parallax so when you scroll the images you can se different parts of them using HTML & CSS
 <br/><br/>
-Third Project : it's a responsive grid website using HTML & CSS
+- Third Project : A grid website using HTML & CSS
 <br/><br/>
-Fourth project : it's registration form, it has no backend, only some JS codes to check the validation of inputs and showing all the inputs.
+- Fourth project : A simple registration form, it has no backend code, only some JS codes to check the validation of inputs and showing all the inputs.
 <br/><br/>
-Fifth project : it's the website of Netflix - I've added some lines of codes to make it more responsive. using HTML & CSS & JAVASCRIPT, for the functionality.
+- Fifth project : it's the website of Netflix - I've added some lines of codes to make it more responsive. using HTML & CSS & JAVASCRIPT, for the functionality.
 <br/><br/>
-Sixth project : it's a responsive page using HTML & CSS & FLEXBOXGRID
+- Sixth project : A page using HTML & CSS & FLEXBOXGRID
 <br/><br/>
-Seventh project : A responsive, mobile first website. using HTML & CSS & JQUERY
+- Seventh project : A mobile first website. using HTML & CSS & JQUERY
 <br/><br/>
-Eighth project : A travel agency theme, using html HTML & CSS & MATERIALIZE
+- Eighth project : A travel agency theme, using html HTML & CSS & MATERIALIZE